Zoltan-X/Genetics-IT/Note.md

     * Flip Bit
   * Flow Directions for processing Information
     * Spin-L or Spin-R

 So we seem to have a minimum
-of 4 codeing elements.
+of 4 coding elements.
 But in genetics,
 we only have a base
 of two amino pairings for DNA and RNA,
-if we constitute the flow direction (Spin) of processings.
+if we constitute the flow direction (Spin) of processing.

 Therefore the information Flip
 has to be considered